Breaking Down the Smollet Case - December 10th, Hour 2

 I quote Bob Dole.

-So first and foremost as an American.
+So first and foremost, as an American.

 We can find that unity again.

-And the message said, and a message.
+And the message said, end a message.

 Linda, you look disgusted.